samamiraa/02-Samamiraa-Portfolio/README.md

 ## My portfolio that will house all projects I have completed.

 I wanted to prove to myself that I am capable of applying advanced CSS to projects - that was my motivation.
 To prove that I am understanding how things work.
 It is essential for every developer to have a portfolio.
 I built this to showcase to any future employers.
 CSS styling is important for the aesthetics of any page, it is what the users see.
-I learned many how to make webpages responsive and interactive through CSS alone.
+I learned how to make webpages responsive and interactive through CSS alone.
 I also learned there is still so much to learn.

 ## Installation